void

 Background

 Zillergut is an unknown geographical entity, most probably an invention by the author.
-There is no village Zillergut in Salzburg or anywhere else, and a search in historical newspapers show no results apart from the common name "Zillergut" (unknown etymology).
+There is no village called Zillergut in Salzburg or anywhere else, and a search in historical newspapers shows no results apart from the common name "Zillergut" (unknown etymology).
 The author may have had Zillertal in mind, but this is a valley in Tyrol, not a village in Herzogtum Salzburg.

 Quote(s) from the novel